 This blog is no longer devoted exclusively to discussion of class bias in higher education although it is pervasive.
 But then, again, it is pervasive everywhere in the US.
 I've run out of gas on that.
-Not only that, with the departure of a former dean, I lost much of my rile about my own law school.
+Not only that, I've lost some of my rile about my own law school.
 So I'm just winging it.

 Thursday, November 08, 2007